 The foreclosure sale may not be held until after this redemption period expires.

-In order to redeem, you must pay the amount specified in the judgment (including principal, interest, fees, and costs), plus any additional expenses incurred between the date of judgment and the date of redemption (735 Ill.
+To redeem, you must pay the amount specified in the judgment, including principal, interest, fees, and costs, plus any additional expenses incurred between the date of judgment and the date of redemption.
+(735 Ill.
 Comp.
 Stat.
 5/15-1603(d)).

 You get a special right to redeem for 30 days after the court confirms the foreclosure sale if: